 To provide students experience in broadcast sales and to provide supplemental funding, KTSW-FM may seek underwriting donations for program support and promotion from local businesses or other potential donors.

-Student underwriting representatives of KTSW-FM may accept only checks from station underwriters.
-Checks will be receipted in the Office of Student Business Services, first floor, J.C.
-Kellam Building, the same day or not later than the close of business on the next working day (see UPPS No. 03.01.05, University Income Recognition and Associated Cash-Handling Procedures).
+Student underwriting representatives of KTSW-FM may accept only payment by check from station underwriters.
+Payment will be received by the office of Student Business Services, the same day or not later than the close of business on the next working day (see UPPS No. 03.01.05, University Income Recognition and Associated Cash-Handling Procedures).
 Student underwriting representatives may sign underwriting agreements on behalf of electronic media outlets.

 Student underwriting representatives of KTSW-FM may receive compensation based on a commission, according to broadcast industry standard practices.
 Alternatively, representatives may receive hourly compensation or compensation based on a combination of the two systems.

-KTSW-FM will maintain an Underwriting Agreement Form for use in scheduling underwriting acknowledgment spots and promotional events.
-The form will include the name, address and telephone number of the underwriter, the price of the underwriting or promotion and directions for scheduling the underwriting or promotion.
+KTSW-FM will maintain a Radio Station Underwriting Agreement form for use in scheduling underwriting acknowledgment spots and promotional events.
+The form will include the name, address, and telephone number of the underwriter, the price of the underwriting or promotion, and directions for scheduling the underwriting or promotion.

-When student underwriting representatives are paid by commission, they will report the commissions to the KTSW-FM general manager on a Sales Commission Worksheet.
-The Sales Commission Worksheet will show the commission rate.
-The representative will submit the amount of commission due to the university Payroll and Tax Compliance Office, by the same due date as that for student hourly employees, on a standard commission form and include the name and student ID number of the student recipient, total sales, and the amount of commission paid.
+When student underwriting representatives are paid by commission, they will report the commissions to the KTSW-FM general manager.
+The representative will submit the amount of commission due to the university Payroll and Tax Compliance Office, by the same due date as that for student hourly employees, on a standard commission form, and include the name and student ID number of the student recipient, total sales, and the amount of commission paid.

 REVIEWERS OF THIS UPPS

 Reviewers of this UPPS include the following: